Emmetion/Wells/README.md

 ## Dependencies
 This project utilizes a few dependencies.
-- MySQL, needs a database to store information onto.
+- MySQL, required. (working on alternatives though)
-- Towny (TownyAPI), understand the relationship between towns of players
+- Towny (TownyAPI), required.
-- NMSUtil (Maybe removable)
+- NMSUtil, required.
+- ValhallaMMO, optional.

+## Feature Breakdown

+Here I will describe all currently implemented, and planned features for Wells.

+### Creatures
+- Creatures have properties that allow them to be bound to a well.